Working with local government

 Your local council:

-- can provide ongoing advice and support for your organisation.
-Some councils have a Recreation Officer or Community Services Officer appointed for this purpose.
+- Can provide ongoing advice and support for your organisation.
+Some councils have a Club Development Officer, Recreation Officer or Community Services Officer appointed for this purpose.

 - May have funds available to assist in developing sport and recreation facilities and projects;

-- may have a Sport and Recreation Council or Committee that provides opportunities for input from sporting and community groups into council sport and recreation policies and issues;
+- may provide opportunities for input from sporting and community groups into council sport and recreation policies and issues;

 - May have a club development program to assist clubs with their management and administration.